-Committee Descriptions
+2026 Committee Descriptions and Executive Positions

-The Communications Committee directs external marketing and public relations for the local chapter including the creation and placement of all appropriate media.
+The Communications Committee directs external marketing and public relations for the local chapter, including the creation and placement of all appropriate media.
 The committee manages efforts to present the local chapter to the community in a positive light, advance membership, promote the high ethical standards and professionalism of members.
-They develop and advance strategy for establishing AFP as a brand that is held in high regard, and increase positive perceptions of the AFP-HR chapter and its members within the local philanthropic community.
+They develop and advance a strategy for establishing AFP as a brand that is held in high regard, and increase positive perceptions of the AFP-HR chapter and its members within the local philanthropic community.

-Ethics (Virginia Thumm, Chair)
+Ethics (Amy Weinstein, Chair)

 The Ethics chair organizes events and/or educational activities during the year that focus on or incorporate the importance of ethics and ethical fundraising.
 This may include special programs during AFP’s annual Ethics Awareness Month in October.

-Government Relations (Kate Wilson, CFRE, Chair)
+Government Relations (Danielle Cronin-Nance, Chair)

 The Government Relations Chair will work with the President, Board of Directors and membership to provide regular updates on government relations issues.
 It is the Hampton Roads Chapter’s desire to become more knowledgeable and involved in government relations at the local, state and federal levels.
-Committee volunteers are requested to participate in AFP’s Lobby Week, scheduled for August 5-9, 2024, with a likely focus on the Charitable Gift Act.
-No lobbying or advocacy experience needed, no travel required.
-Training will be provided, and meetings with our Hampton Roads Congressional Delegation (or their staff) will be conducted virtually. ***This committee specifically requests volunteers who live or work in the 1st, 2nd, and 3rd Districts.***

-The IDEA Comittee leads the chapter’s efforts to implement and monitor the chapter’s IDEA goals and objectives, to ensure that IDEA (Inclusion, Diversity, Equity and Access) is incorporated into all aspects of the chapter’s operations.
+The IDEA Chair leads the chapter’s efforts to implement and monitor the chapter’s IDEA goals and objectives, to ensure that IDEA (Inclusion, Diversity, Equity and Access) is incorporated into all aspects of the chapter’s operations.
 The IDEA Committee works with all other committees to promote diversity through membership, programming, and philanthropy.
 The ultimate goal is for the membership to reflect the demographics of the Hampton Roads region, as well as to represent the broad range of organizations and development shops promoting philanthropy and ethical fundraising.

 The Membership Committee is responsible for growing membership for the Hampton Roads chapter through recruitment and retention.
 The committee executes the membership recruitment and retention plan; and coordinates with the Communication, IDEA, and Programming Committees to promote member involvement and diversity.
 The Membership Committee also develops mechanisms to measure chapter member satisfaction.
 The Membership Committee corresponds with current, potential, and lapsed members, and implements events to encourage membership and member involvement at the local and national level.
 These events include but are not limited to new member orientation, chapter socials, networking opportunities.

-Mentoring Chair manages the chapter’s mentoring program, which pairs advanced executives with those chapter members who are new to the field of fundraising, contemplating a career change, or seeking expert guidance in order to provide one-on-one assistance that will enhance their knowledge and skills as development professionals.
+Mentoring Chairs manages the chapter’s mentoring program, which pairs advanced executives with those chapter members who are new to the field of fundraising, contemplating a career change, or seeking expert guidance in order to provide one-on-one assistance that will enhance their knowledge and skills as development professionals.

 The National Philanthropy Day (NPD) Chair manages the NPD Committee, composed of board members and AFP general members, who coordinate the planning and execution of the chapter’s largest annual community event which celebrates the significant contributions of philanthropy with a local emphasis.
-Led by the NPD Chair, NPD Committee members will attend regularly scheduled meetings which will include the following components: venue/catering, application creation and honoree selection, event promotion, event logistics, PR (pre- and post-event), printed materials, program (script, donor stories, video), VIP/honoree reception, and more.
+Led by the NPD Chair, NPD Committee members will attend regularly scheduled meetings which will include the following components: venue/catering, application creation and honoree selection, event promotion, event logistics, PR (pre- and post- event), printed materials, program (script, donor stories, video), VIP/honoree reception, and more.
 The NPD Committee offers many opportunities to get involved by using existing skills, enhancing skills and/or networking with development professionals.

-Past President & Nominating (Amy Weinstein, MSW, CFRE, Chair)
+Past President & Nominating Chair (Brooks Lively)

 The Past President, as chair of the Nominating Committee, provides chapter leadership for subsequent years by securing a slate of qualified candidates to be elected to the Board of Directors by the membership of AFP Hampton Roads Chapter.
-The chair oversees selection of qualified candidates to fill current vacancies, and supports the President and President-Elect, as needed.
+The chair oversees the selection of qualified candidates to fill current vacancies and supports the President and President-Elect, as needed.

 The President is the chief elected officer of the chapter, presides at all meetings of the chapter, is responsible for all chapter business, and serves as an ex-officio member of all committees.
 The President will conduct all business meetings using the parliamentary authority chosen by the chapter.
 He/she/they ensures that decisions, orders, and resolutions of the Board of Directors are delegated and carried out, and that all required correspondence and reports are transmitted to AFP Global headquarters on a timely basis.